CombatExtended-Continued/CombatExtended/SupportedThirdPartyMods.md

 Beast Man Tribes  |
 Beeralope Squad	|
 Better Wool Production - C# Edition	|
-Big and Small Genes	|
+Big and Small - Genes & More	|
+Big and Small - Heaven and Hell
 Big and Small - Medieval Factions	|
 Big and Small - Medieval Overhaul Factions	|
-Big and Small Races	|
+Big and Small - Races	|
+Big and Small - Vampires and the Undead  |
-Big and Small Weapons	|
+Big and Small - Weapons	|
 Biomes!
 Caverns	|
 Biomes!
 Core	|
 Biotech Expansion - Mammalia  |